 Technology services also implements a range of technical ICT solutions and business improvement projects some of which are complex in nature.

-Corporate systems - the central support and development of the council’s key line of business applications including adult and children’s social care, education and case management systems.
+Corporate Systems - central support and development of the council’s key line of business applications including adult and children’s social care, education and case management systems.

 There is a strong emphasis on creating digital services that both improve customer experience and create efficiencies within the organisation.
 As well as building new services we are involved in maximising the use of data across the authority including its security, governance and analysis.

 There is a strong commitment to compliance regimes including ITIL, ISO 27001 and architecture principles which guide all new development work to ensure the integrity of the council's infrastructure.